 When it comes to traditional pre-emptive treatments, there's little that would appeal to the average pill-taker, with the Bruxism Association recommending splints or mandibular advancement devices, AKA gum shields.
 Sadly, unless you're super into looking like you just wandered off a rugby pitch on a night out, neither of these are really an option.

 Instead, it's the old trick that'll work the best: sugar-free chewing gum.
-Harry also says that "dentists have recommended the use of fluoride mouthwash to alleviate dry mouth rather than fizzy drinks", though whether anyone is going to bother smuggling a bottle of Colgate into a club with them is doubtful.
+Harry also says that "dentists have recommended the use of fluoride mouthwash to alleviate dry mouth rather than fizzy drinks," though whether anyone is going to bother smuggling a bottle of Colgate into a club with them is doubtful.

 A trawl through the depths of Reddit will find many posters bestowing the virtues of magnesium pills.
 A lack of magnesium is often cited as a trigger for bruxism, and most bodies naturally lack it anyway, so the thinking goes that if you keep it in surplus it might stop you gurning.
 That said, there's little data out there to prove it.

 I'm interested in the connection between drug strength and the severity of one's gurn.
 The UK is currently in the midst of an epidemic of industrial strength MDMA and ecstasy.
 Data from 2014 suggested the average pill had 108mg of MDMA, compared to the 80mg average of the early 90s.
-Fiona Measham from drugs harm reduction company The Loop tells me there's even "been pills up to 330mg", which, frankly, sound absolutely terrifying.
+Fiona Measham from drugs harm reduction company The Loop tells me there's even "been pills up to 330mg," which, frankly, sound absolutely terrifying.

 Unexpectedly, the answer turns out to be yes.
 Probably.
 "Effects are likely dose-related," says Sumnall.
 "So higher dose tablets might be more likely to lead to these [gurning symptoms], but so too would repeated dosing of lower strength tablets."

 And what effect does your age have on your susceptibility to an intense gurn?
-Will a relatively experienced drug user their late twenties have to pack double the amount of Airwaves to a kid that's still in the florid embrace of a pill honeymoon?
+Will a relatively experienced drug user in their late twenties have to pack double the amount of Airwaves compared to a kid that's still in the florid embrace of a pill honeymoon?

 "You might see a difference between a 21-year-old and a 50-year-old, but probably not between someone who's 21 and 35.
 However, younger users will tend to have more frequent patterns of use, so there might be greater likelihood of tolerance to some of the effects, whereas older people's use will tend to be sporadic and infrequent, so they may be more likely to experience these effects.
 Saying that, younger people will be more likely to use higher doses anyway, so it might counteract that."